albirrkarim/albirrkarim/README.md

 <br/>

-### Future Project
+### B. Future Project

+Some interesting project that i want to do.

-:accessibility: [React GPT Web Guide](https://github.com/albirrkarim/react-gpt-web-guide-docs) (Beta), Imagine you have an AI that can act as a guide in your website.
+:accessibility: [React GPT Web Guide](https://github.com/albirrkarim/react-gpt-web-guide-docs) (Beta) (Pending), Imagine you have an AI that can act as a guide in your website.
 Can be used as AI Web Accessibility, Web Metaverse NPC, Conversational AI, etc.

 <br/>

-### Sponsor Only
+### C. Sponsor Only

 You want access to my research you can become my [sponsors](https://github.com/sponsors/albirrkarim).

-Send me a message via discord: albirrkarim#8171
+Send me a message via discord: @[albirrkarim](https://discord.com/channels/@me/884043164908929034)

 :speaking_head: [React Speech Highlight](https://github.com/albirrkarim/react-speech-highlight-demo), React text-to-speech and highlighting the words and sentences that are being spoken using web speech synthesis API.